findingmarbles/Retromat/README.md

-To test your translatation of the "activities_*.php"-file you need a browser with JS enabled and either also PHP on the console or you save a local copy of index.html of the live Retr-O-Mat version and replace activities in the code of that local copy.
+To test your translatation of the "activities_*.php"-file you need a browser with JS enabled and either also PHP on the console or you save a local copy of index.html of the live Retromat version and replace activities in the code of that local copy.

 I'm aware that this is not super much information, so please don't hesitate to ask any questions.